 Despite some efforts for character-level length control, the majority of the existing literature focuses on word-level length control in an unsupervised setting.
-More specifically,~\citet{Schumann2020DiscreteExtraction} propose an unsupervised length-controllable method for extractive sentence compression that is based on a discrete search optimization strategy.
+More specifically,~\cite{Schumann2020DiscreteExtraction} propose an unsupervised length-controllable method for extractive sentence compression that is based on a discrete search optimization strategy.
 The length control is performed at the word level by extracting source words from the input sentence based on hard length constraints.
 The best sentence compression is selected based on a first-choice hill-climbing~\cite{raffel17a} approach according to a hand-crafted heuristic function that aims to maximize predefined aspects such as fluency and similarity to the source.
 This approach can explicitly control the length of the generated compressions by searching across the space of all the feasible compressions.
 Despite the high performance of this method, it is slow and computationally exhausting.
 Another unsupervised word-level length controllable approach is proposed in~\cite{liu2022learning} where dynamic programming decoding is employed to control the length of the output.
 This approach allows for faster inference compared to~\cite{Schumann2020DiscreteExtraction}, since the exhaustive search is performed only for generating the data for the model's training.
 Both methods are extractive since they rely only on deletion operations.
 On the other hand, existing auto-encoder approaches can be either extractive~\cite{fevry2018unsupervised} or abstractive~\cite{Baziotis2019}.
 The length control is achieved in both approaches with a length embedding added to the decoder to influence the length of the generated compressions.
 Finally, InstructCMP~\cite{juseon2024instructcmp} introduces a zero-shot length control approach that employs Large Language Models (LLMs), such as ChatGPT, to restrict the length of the compression.
 The best results are obtained when the prompt instructions include both the desired target length of the compression and the original sentence's word count, along with the number of words to remove.
 Finally, a recent line of work introduces explicit length control for cross-lingual compression, where the desired compression ratio is achieved through a token prepended to the input, enabling a single model to generate translations at different target lengths~\cite{tollef2025cross}.